 You can also cash in your points for all kinds of gift cards for home improvement stores, including Walmart, Home Depot, Pottery Barn, The Container Store, Kirkland’s, Overstock.com, and Wayfair.com.

-The Capital One® Venture® Rewards Credit Card is another card that could pay off if you use it for home improvement expenses, particularly if you have upcoming travel plans to pay for.
-This card lets you earn 2x points for each dollar you spend on all purchases.
+The Capital One Venture Rewards Credit Card is another card that could pay off if you use it for home improvement expenses, particularly if you have upcoming travel plans to pay for.
+This card lets you earn 2x miles on every purchase, every day.
 When you go to redeem, you can use them for any travel purchase at a rate of one cent per point.

 If you plan to do a big outdoor overhaul, you could sign up for this card and score a pretty big bonus upfront as well.
-Currently, the Capital One® Venture® Rewards Credit Card is offering a one-time bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+Currently, the Capital One Venture Rewards Credit Card is offering a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 The Chase Freedom® is another card that can help you rack up more points on your summer landscaping and cleanup efforts.
 Not only does this card offer unlimited 1% cash back on every purchase, but it also offers a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
 You can also earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories each quarter!